PennShenLab/QOT/README.md

-# Efficient Mining of Mass Cytometry Data through Optimal Transport
+# QOT: Efficient Computation of Sample Level Distance
+Matrix from Single-Cell Omics Data through
+Quantized Optimal Transport

-This repository holds the official source codes of the **QOT_CYTO** (Quantized Optimal Transport for Mass Cytometry) package for the paper [Efficient Mining of Mass Cytometry Data through Optimal Transport]()
+This repository holds the official source codes of the **QOT** package for the paper [QOT: Efficient Computation of Sample Level Distance Matrix from Single-Cell Omics Data through Quantized Optimal Transport]()

 ```
 @article {